emdonahue/svec/README.md

 	dot MATRIX [MATRIX...]
 Dot product of multiple vectors index MATRIX	Generates a symbolic-numeric index of dimensions and maps an existing matrix from symbolic->numeric or numeric->symbolic dimensions. join MATRIX [MATRIX...]
 Concatenates numerical values with the same indices together for further processing (summation, multiplication, etc.).
-Empty rows are filled with 0, but if multiple vectors are joined, there may be fewer 0s than vectors. julia SERIALIZED	Loads a serialized matrix into a Julia instance as svec.
-Symbolic dimensions are loaded as _dims. map EXPRESSION MATRIX	Performs an element-wise arithmetic calculation to the numeric value of each matrix index.
+Empty rows are filled with 0, but if multiple vectors are joined, there may be fewer 0s than vectors. julia [PROGRAM] SERIALIZED	Loads a serialized object into a Julia instance as svec.
+Symbolic dimensions are loaded as _dims.
+If -i is not specified, PROGRAM is interpreted as a function body and its return value is serialized along with _dims.
+Any value may be serialized for subsequent processing with the julia command, but only SparseArrays can be deserialized into ASCII svec format. map EXPRESSION MATRIX	Performs an element-wise arithmetic calculation to the numeric value of each matrix index.
 The current value can be accessed as $2 or $NF.
 Results of the arithmetic expression are automatically assigned to the numeric value. minmax 	Filters values to be within the specified minimum and/or maximum. negate MATRIX	Negates a vector